arishuynhvan/arishuynhvan.github.io/_posts/2017-05-18-QA-Internship-Day4.md

 #### Automate association of test user with another app

-Could we do this without app-id of that other app?
+Could this be done without app-id of that other app?